-Operation Anthropoid Memorial was erected on May 27th 2008 in Prague’s Kobilysy district to honour the memory of WW2 soldiers from Czechoslovakia’s army-in-exile who laid down their lives and managed to assassinate top German leader Reinhard Heydrich.
+Operation Anthropoid Memorial was erected on May 27th 2008, in Prague’s Kobilysy district to honour the memory of WW2 soldiers from Czechoslovakia’s army-in-exile who laid down their lives and managed to assassinate top German leader Reinhard Heydrich.

 The assassination took place in Prague 8, at a hairpin turn created by the junction of Kirchmayerova třída (Avenue) and V Holešovičkách (Avenue).
-This site was chosen because the hairpin turn required Heydrich’s driver to slow down when negotiating this turn, thereby creating a favorable opportunity for an ambush.
+This site was chosen because the hairpin turn required Heydrich’s driver to slow down when negotiating this turn, thereby creating a favourable opportunity for an ambush.
 This was the site chosen for the memorial: the actual site of the assassination.